dnguyen2017/moose-models/harvest_analysis.md

 ### Parameters for larval tick recruitment

 To determine the number of larvae that are recruited from each moose, we need to take the product of the following quantities: the proportion of ticks on a moose that are engorged females, the average number of eggs each engorged female lays, and the expected proportion of those eggs from which larvae eclose and survive until the fall questing season.
-For the model shown here, I assumed that 25 % of the ticks on a moose survived to become engorged females based on a point estimate reported by Samuel (2004).
-These surviving engorged females each lay an expected 5,000 eggs which is the upper-bound of winter tick egg-laying (Drummond et al., 1969).
+For the model shown here, I assumed that 25 % of the ticks on a moose survived to become engorged females based on a point estimate reported by @samuel_white_2004.
+These surviving engorged females each lay an expected 5,000 eggs which is the upper-bound of winter tick egg-laying [@drummond_biology_1969].
 I arbitrarily set larval eclosion and survival at 30 % of total eggs, since the controlled studies I have read did not measure eclosion success.
 These rough estimates and assumptions result in 375 larvae recruited per infesting tick.
 Below is a plot showing how larval recruitment per moose increases with the moose's tick-burden.

 Note that I'm assuming that larval recruitment is density-independent.
 That is, there is no difference when comparing the expected number of larvae produced from an engorged female tick from a lightly-infested moose to one from a heavily-infested moose.
-Previous work has shown no evidence of density-dependence for tick-burdens ranging between 20,000-40,000 (), however, this may not be true when infestations are heavier.
+Previous work has shown no evidence of density-dependence for tick-burdens ranging between 20,000-40,000 [@addison_growth_1988], however, this may not be true when infestations are heavier.
 The assumption of density-independent larval recruitment may bias the model by making tick control harder to achieve.

 ![](harvest_analysis_files/figure-html/tick_recr_plot-1.png)<!-- -->